 Pécs, an ancient city with rich history

-Pécs is located in Southern Hungary, close to the Croatian border.
 At the place where Pécs is today, a Roman city named Sopianae stood in the second century.
 Later it became a significant early Christian center.
-And today, it’s the loveliest city in Hungary, with its city center full of beautiful pastel colored buildings from the Middle Ages, Baroque, Classicism, Rococo and Art Nouveau, with rich cultural heritage and a chilled out vibe.
+And today, it’s the loveliest city in Hungary, with its city center full of nice pastel colored buildings from the Middle Ages, Baroque, Classicism, Rococo and Art Nouveau, with rich cultural heritage and a chilled out vibe.

 Charming city center